vordimous/zilla-docs/src/how-tos/confluent-cloud/secure-public-access.md

 > This creates your Confluent Cloud cluster with AWS PrivateLink in preparation for secure access via the internet.

 An Confluent Cloud cluster deployed in AWS is needed for secure remote access via the internet.
 The [Confluent Cloud Quickstart](https://docs.confluent.io/cloud/current/get-started/index.html) will walk you through creating one.
 You can skip this step if you have already created an Confluent Cloud cluster with equivalent configuration.
-We will use the bellow resource names to reference the AWS resources needed in this guide.
+We will use the below resource names to reference the AWS resources needed in this guide.

 - Cluster Name: `my-cc-cluster`
 - Cluster Type: `Enterprise`